Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: LoS (LED-PD) Distance Estimation

 \subsection{Relaxed ML LoS Distance Estimation}

-For comparison, we derive an alternative \gls{LoS} distance estimation algorithm that takes advantage of an unstructured transformation of the noise variance $\sigma^{2}_{0}(d)$: it neglects the dependence of the latter from the unknown $d$ and, more in general, its signal-dependent structure in \eqref{eq:noiseLoS}.
+Although the ML estimator in \eqref{eq:ml_los} has a closed-form solution, eliminating the need for suboptimal alternatives, we investigate, for comparison purposes, a different \gls{LoS} distance estimation algorithm that takes advantage of an unstructured transformation of the noise variance $\sigma^{2}_{0}(d)$: it neglects the dependence of the latter from the unknown $d$ and, more in general, its signal-dependent structure in \eqref{eq:noiseLoS}.
 Under this relaxed model, the dependency on the sought $d$ remains only in $\bar{\mu}_0(d)$ (mean of the observables), while the variance $\sigma^2_0$ is treated as an additional unknown nuisance parameter to be estimated.
 The corresponding relaxed \gls{ML} (RML) estimation problem, again formulated as an equivalent minimization problem based on the negative log-likelihood function, can be expressed as

 with

 It is simple to observe that the inner minimization in \eqref{eq:rmll_los_problem} with respect to $\sigma^2_0$ is solved by

 Substituting this value back in \eqref{eq:ll_los_rel}, neglecting unnecessary constant terms, and considering a monotonic transformation of the log-likelihood function leads to a compressed cost function which, with a slight abuse of notation, is denoted by